NSHipster/articles/2014-10-28-cmdevicemotion.md

 ## Getting an Attitude

-Better acceleration data isn't the only thing we gain by including gyroscope data - we now also know the device's true orientation in space.
+Better acceleration data isn't the only thing we gain by including gyroscope data—we now also know the device's true orientation in space.
 We find this data in the `attitude` property of `CMDeviceMotionData`, an instance of `CMAttitude`. `CMAttitude` contains three different representations of the device's orientation: Euler angles, a quaternion, and a rotation matrix.
 Each of these is in relation to a given reference frame.

 ### Finding a Frame of Reference

 You can think of a reference frame as the resting orientation of the device from which an attitude is calculated.
 All four possible reference frames describe the device laying flat on a table, with increasing specificity about the direction it's pointing.

-- `CMAttitudeReferenceFrameXArbitraryZVertical` describes a device laying flat (vertical Z axis) with an "arbitrary" X axis.
-In practice the X axis is fixed to the orientation of the device when you *first* start device motion updates.
+- `CMAttitudeReferenceFrameXArbitraryZVertical` describes a device laying flat (vertical Z-axis) with an "arbitrary" X-axis.
+In practice, the X-axis is fixed to the orientation of the device when you *first* start device motion updates.
-- `CMAttitudeReferenceFrameXArbitraryCorrectedZVertical` is essentially the same, but uses the magnetometer to correct possible variation in the gyroscope's measurement over time.
+- `CMAttitudeReferenceFrameXArbitraryCorrectedZVertical` is essentially the same but uses the magnetometer to correct possible variation in the gyroscope's measurement over time.
 Using the magnetometer adds a CPU (and therefore battery) cost.
-- `CMAttitudeReferenceFrameXMagneticNorthZVertical` describes a device laying flat, with its X axis (i.e., the right side of the device) pointed toward magnetic north.
+- `CMAttitudeReferenceFrameXMagneticNorthZVertical` describes a device laying flat, with its X-axis (i.e., the right side of the device) pointed toward magnetic north.
 This setting may require your user to perform that figure-eight motion with their device to calibrate the magnetometer.
-- `CMAttitudeReferenceFrameXTrueNorthZVertical` is the same as the last, but adjusts for the magnetic/true north discrepancy, and therefore requires location data as well as the magnetometer.
+- `CMAttitudeReferenceFrameXTrueNorthZVertical` is the same as the last, but this adjusts for the magnetic/true north discrepancy and therefore requires location data in addition to the magnetometer.

 For our purposes, the default "arbitrary" reference frame will be fine - you'll see why in a moment.